EGI-Federation/gridinfo/glite-info-create/README.txt

   - Help info embedded into the script (Laurence's request)
   - Use getops and parse more arguments (template name, cfg file path, etc.)
-  - Improve script error handling and do more existence checks
+  - Improve script error handling and do more existence checks 0.3 (15/02/2010):
+  - Fixed warning when a file didn't existed
+  - Fixed problem: variable names in the middle of a line where not substituted
+  - Able to use several .cfg files in one invocation
+  - Now config files are at the script directory level, not inside the module
+  - Directory renamed from glite-info-static-create to glite-info-create
+  - Now the script changes to its directory wherever it is invoked from
+  - Added more debug messages